Sum of Gaussian vectors and large sets: Introduction

 \subsection{Overview}

-The equivalence (\ref{equivalence}) is proved in Theorem \ref{thm:equivalence}.
-The direction ``Problem \ref{T} implies Problem \ref{S}'' is based on a tensoring trick that appears in some simpler form already in \cite[Proposition 2.6]{Tal95} and the result that given a large convex body, any 1-subgaussian random vector tends to belong to it \cite{Tal21}.
-The other direction relies on a result of D. Dadush, S. Garg, S. Lovett and A. Nikolov \cite[Theorem 2]{Dad19}, that characterizes sets intersecting large convex sets in Gaussian spaces in terms of supports of 1-subgaussian random vectors.
+The equivalence in Theorem \ref{thm:equiivv} follows from Theorem \ref{thm:equivalence}.
+The direction ``Problem \ref{T} implies Problem \ref{S}'' is based on a tensoring trick, a different version of which already appears in \cite[Proposition 2.6]{Tal95}, and the result that given a large convex body, any 1-subgaussian random vector tends to belong to it \cite{Tal21}.
+The other direction crucially relies on a result of D. Dadush, S. Garg, S. Lovett and A. Nikolov \cite[Theorem 1.2]{Dad19}, that characterizes sets intersecting large convex sets in Gaussian spaces in terms of supports of 1-subgaussian random vectors.

 The main results, Theorem \ref{thm:1d} and Theorem \ref{thm:general}, are proved based on a blend of analytical and geometric methods.
 A key tool behind both results is Lemma \ref{lem:average of gaussians}.
 It states that any contraction of a standard Gaussian random vector is an average of two standard Gaussian random vectors.
 It is proved via an application of It\^{o}'s formula, similarly to the proof of subgaussianity of contractions of Gaussian random vectors \cite[Theorem 1.5]{Pis16}.
 What makes this simple lemma very handy is the theory of transport maps, which provides many conditions under which a random vector is a contraction of a Gaussian random vector.
 In particular, when proving Theorem \ref{thm:1d} and Theorem \ref{thm:general}, we will make use of Caffarelli's contraction theorem \cite{Caf00}, a lemma of S. Bobkov \cite[Lemma 3.1]{Bob10}, and a more recent result of D. Mikulincer and Y. Shenfeld \cite{Mik24,Mik23}.